teamkili/docs/docs/index.md

 # API documentation

 This page contains API documentation for Kili.
+If you are looking for general documentation about how to use Kili, please visit this **[link](https://gregarious-soul-c50.notion.site/Kili-Help-Centre-0be794a6c292491d8375552ff073767e?pvs=4)**.

 ## Getting Started